|

 TOY DIGGER ARMS |

-More toys came my way in the form of digger
+More toys came my way in the form of digger arms, which were

-prevent the scoops from buckling backwards when they snagged on something. |
+scoops from buckling backwards when they snagged on something. |

 |